Clam Chowder with Bacon

 Preparation

-1. Place the clean clams in an Anyday dish.
-Cover with the lid (knob lifted).
+1. Place the cleaned clams in the Anyday dish and cover with the lid (knob lifted).

-1. Steam the clams in the microwave for 9-10 minutes, or until the clams open.
-If needed, stir and then cook for a bit longer.
-Allow the clams to rest for 1 minute before opening the dish.
+2. Microwave for 9-10 minutes, or until the clams open.
+Let rest for 1 minute before removing the lid.

-3. Add the bacon, leeks, and potatoes to an Anyday dish.
-Cover and cook for 2-3 minutes, or until the potatoes are almost tender when pierced with a fork and the bacon has partially rendered.
+4. Add the bacon, leeks, and potatoes to the same Anyday dish.
+Cover and microwave for 2-3 minutes, or until the potatoes are nearly tender and the bacon is partially cooked.

 Suggestions